 When you have a small amount of secondary navigation items, you can group your items and display them persistently beneath the primary navigation items.

-Expandable vertical navigation
+Expandable two-level navigation

 When you have a large number of secondary navigation items, you can use an expandable navigation to collapse and expand options as needed.